 The film shows them as the “ugly Germans”, flaunting rules on traditional Italian decorum and dress, even getting into a fight at the door of the cathedral of Milan for trying to bring a dog inside.
 The commentary is quite stinging.

-I hate to say it, but a very similar type of film could be made today about the hordes of Chinese tourists descending on Italy, with similar breeches of etiquette.
+I hate to say it, but a very similar type of film could be made today about the hordes of Chinese tourists descending on Italy, with similar breaches of etiquette.
 What goes around, comes around.

 Somehow, the idea of driving a rear-engined Renault on wet stone streets at any decent rate of speed gives me the willies.